abunchofhacks/epicinium-documentation/Tutorial.md

 ![Town tiles gain power and generate income at night.](https://i.imgur.com/GkemBqL.gif "Town tiles gain power and generate income at night.")

 At night, buildings can gain power and generate income.
-Tiles require a suitable environment in order to gain power; City and Settlement tiles thrive when surrounded by Grass and Forest tiles, whereas Industry and Barracks tiles grow when you build City or Settlement tiles nearby.
+Tiles require a suitable environment in order to gain power; City and Town tiles thrive when surrounded by Grass and Forest tiles, whereas Industry and Barracks tiles grow when you build City tiles nearby.

 ## Units